Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 However, reality hit me hard. `strace` did trace the calls, but `backtrace` failed—`strace` does not support call stack tracing for 32-bit programs in a 64-bit environment.

-> 2025/03/28 Update: It seems more like after switching to 64-bit mode, strace is tracing incorrectly with the premise of a 32-bit program, thus causing the failure.
+> 2025/03/28 Update(After reading official writeup): It seems more like after switching to 64-bit mode, strace is tracing incorrectly with the premise of a 32-bit program, thus causing the failure.

 At this point, it was already 6 AM, less than 16 hours before the deadline.
 I couldn't risk another failure by setting up a 32-bit environment on the spot, so this path was also blocked.